-The UK government is calling for your help.
-They want to know your bugbears about T&C, as well as your ideas for improvement.
+The UK government needed your help.
+They wanted to know your bugbears about T&C, as well as your ideas for improvement.

 Although legislation (the Consumer Rights Act 2015) requires T&C to be fair and transparent, the law only allows consumers to challenge those that aren’t.
 It does not provide direct enforcement powers.
 The Minister, Nick Boles, said he finds T&C

 very long, in small print and full of impenetrable jargon and [legalese]

 The consultation paper is aimed at practical ways to make T&C more transparent and accessible.

 If you’ve been following this blog then you’ll know that we think contracts should be easy to read, understand and use by Joe and Josephine Public.
 That means: